The Busy Beaver Competition: a historical survey: The methods

 If the purpose is to prove a value for the busy beaver functions, then all Turing machines in a class have to be studied.
 The machines that pass through the three procedures above are either halting machines, from which the better one is selected, or holdouts waiting for better programs or for hand analyses.

 If the purpose is to find lower bounds, a systematic enumeration of machines is not necessary.
 Terry and Shawn Ligocki said they used simulated annealing to find some of their machines.

-The following references can be consulted for more information: \begin{itemize} \item Brady (1983) for (4,2)-TM, \item Marxen and Buntrock (1990), Machlin and Stout (1990), and Hertel (2009) for (5,2)-TM, \item Lafitte and Papazian (2007) for (2,3)-TM, \item Page about Macro Machines on Marxen's website (See
+The following references can be consulted for more information: \begin{itemize} \item Brady (1983) and Machlin and Stout (1990) for (4,2)-TM, \item Marxen and Buntrock (1990) and Hertel (2009) for (5,2)-TM, \item Lafitte and Papazian (2007) for (2,3)-TM, \item Page about Macro Machines on Marxen's website.
+See